Catherine Bottomley, PhD

 She is experienced across a broad range of therapy areas, including dermatology, HIV, breast cancer, multiple sclerosis, and migraine.
 She has also been widely published in peer-reviewed journals.

-Catherine is an active member of the International Society for Quality of Life Research (ISOQOL) and the International Society for Pharmacoeconomics and Outcomes Research (ISPOR).
+Catherine is an active member of the International Society for Quality of Life Research (ISOQOL) and the Professional Society for Health Economics and Outcomes Research (ISPOR).

 She is a pharmacist by training, and has worked in both hospital and community pharmacy settings.
 She has a PhD in Patient-Reported Outcome Assessment from Cardiff University.